KoenLBekx/laconic/scripts/readme.txt

 E.g.

+	given a script isPrime.lac, that expects a preinitialized variable 0, the command

 		target/release/laconic '$0 31' -i scripts/isPrime.lac

-will calculate the primality or smallest divisor of number 31.
+	might calculate the primality of number 31.
-(If that's 1, the number is prime.)

-E.g.

-	target/release/laconic '$0 12' -i scripts/write_fibonacci.lac

-will print the 12 first Fibonacci numbers.

 If you want the script's statements to precede the statements in argument, have the -i parameter precede these statements: